sara-sabr/ITStrategy/TeamMandate/JaysonProposal.md

 **Example of Transformative Initiatives: Human Development Life Cycle (HDLC)**

 The ESDC has a unique opportunity to play a powerful role in the life of every Canadian as we provide services to Canadians when they are experiencing life milestones or hardship.
 By leveraging public and existing information, and the private sector IT expertise, ESDC would be able to predict when citizens would require assistance and be able to provide it without the need for manual processes.
-Doing so would require combining our strengths with those of the private sector to create a seemless process by which the government is able to automatically assist Canadians when they require it.
+Doing so would require combining our strengths with those of the private sector to create a seamless process by which the government is able to automatically assist Canadians when they require it.
 Doing so would require a fundamental shift with respect to how we design and deliver services, and would require modern technologies and software development processes, such as those elaborated on below under 'Guiding Principles'

 ### Guiding principles